MedicNex/file2md/README.md

 ### 🐳 Docker Image One-Click Deployment (Recommanded)

-#### Download the latesr image `medicnex-file2md.tar` from the GitHub Releases, configure `.env` in the same directory, then run the following command:
+#### Download the latest docker image `medicnex-file2md.tar` from the GitHub Releases, configure `.env` in the same directory, then run the following command:

 ```bash
 #!/bin/bash